MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 Registry path: **HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\KeyExchangeAlgorithms\PKCS**

 To specify a minimum supported range of RSA key bit length for the TLS client, create a *ClientMinKeyBitLength* entry.
-After you've created the entry, change the DWORD value to the desired bit length.
+After you create the entry, change the DWORD value to the desired bit length.
 If not configured, 1024 bits is the minimum.

 To specify a maximum supported range of RSA key bit length for the TLS client, create a *ClientMaxKeyBitLength* entry.
-After you've created the entry, change the DWORD value to the desired bit length.
+After you create the entry, change the DWORD value to the desired bit length.
 On the server-side, the strength of the RSA key exchange is controlled by the specified server certificate.

 ---